With one American dying every hour of melanoma, it’s imperative to protect your skin.

 And while not part of the recent FDA regulations, sunscreen sprays may also be affected down the line.
 Because they are applied differently from lotions, they may not provide the same coverage, and critics are concerned about the effects of sprays on the lungs when they are inhaled.

-In addition to misconceptions about sunscreen, other issues regarding sun exposure can cloud judgement, including clouds themselves, which can't deter sunburn-causing ultraviolet (UV) rays.
+In addition to misconceptions about sunscreen, other issues regarding sun exposure can cloud judgment, including clouds themselves, which can't deter sunburn-causing ultraviolet (UV) rays.